plant-base/houseplantguide.org/data/species/alocasia-nycteris/alocasia-nycteris.md

 name: Alocasia nycteris
 genus: Alocasia
 familia: Araceae
-common_names: bat alocasia or batwing alocasia.
+common_names: bat alocasia, batwing alocasia
 subtitle: Learn how to care for Alocasia nycteris.
 image: true
 etymology: The epithet nycteris refers to the Nycteris genus of bats.